 Somehow, that aspect has remained strong in American Aquarium despite their maturing strides over the last handful of years.
 Their breakout album, Burn.
 Flicker.
 Die., found the band in some kind of unspoken but understood dire straits.
 This propelled the band forward taking them to new heights and into new territory.
 Barham’s songwriting still held that conviction and weight, but he’d advanced past vignettes about one-night stands, binge drinking and living the majority of your life in a van.
 Those were all in good fun, but this is undoubtedly a large world.
 Barham proved there was more to American Aquarium than just that.
 He proved there was more to BJ Barham than just that.

-Without doubt, this list will change once Things Change is officially released, but for now, here are the Top 15 American Aquarium songs of all time.
+Here are the Top 15 American Aquarium songs of all time.

 The vast majority of Barham’s songwriting has been first-person driven.
 But every once in a while, he’d slip in a storyteller where he’d introduce new characters.
 “California” first appeared on the band’s debut album, Antique Hearts, but made its’ most impact on their follow-up The Bible and The Bottle.
 There’s an infectious rhythm to “California” that screams promise of an open highway.
 The fiddle ties a nice bow on top.
 Here, he uses Los Angeles as a sense of optimism for a budding couple.
 It’s one of Barham’s only compositions that’s concluded with a happy ending.
 Our couple finds happiness and success — something that doesn’t happen too often in the American Aquarium canon.